-• If the source code does not have a precise beginning, middle, or end, the applicant may submit an appropriate number of pages (using one of the options described above).

-In all cases, the applicant should submit the portion of the source code that contains the copyright notice (if any) for that the specific version that the applicant intends to register.

-In addition, the applicant should notify the Office that the source code contains trade secret material.
+- If the source code does not have a precise beginning, middle, or end, the applicant may submit an appropriate number of pages (using one of the options described above). - The applicant should submit the portion of the source code that contains the copyright notice (if any) for that version. - The applicant should notify the Office that the source code contains trade secret material.
 When completing an online application, this information should be provided in the Note to Copyright Office field.
 When completing a paper application on Form TX, this information should be provided in a cover letter.